Agitate, Educate, and Organize ~OO~

 A universal single payer healthcare system guarantees quality health care for everyone.

-While providers of healthcare remain private, the system of paying for it becomes public, much like Medicare and Social Security.
+While providers of healthcare remain private, the system of paying for it becomes public, almost like Social Security.

 There are thousands of people